Pedrolitow/microsoft-365-docs-pr.fr-FR/microsoft-365/admin/add-users/restore-user.md

     > [!NOTE]
     > If two or more users fail to be restored, an error message advises you that the restore operation failed for some users.
 View the log to see which users were not restored, and then restore the failed accounts one at a time.

-3. Suivez les invites pour définir le mot de passe, puis sélectionnez **Restaurer**.
+3. Suivez les invites pour définir le mot de passe et sélectionnez **Restaurer**.

 4. Un message indiquant qu'un problème s'est produit lors de la restauration du compte s'affiche.
 Effectuez l'une des opérations suivantes :